SNAP Benefits in Louisiana: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your card is simple.
-At checkout, you will swipe or insert your EBT card into the card reader and enter your private four-digit Personal Identification Number (PIN).
-The purchase amount is then deducted from your SNAP account.
+Using your EBT card is simple.
+At checkout, you just swipe or insert your card into the card reader and enter your Personal Identification Number (PIN).
+The process works very similarly to using a regular debit card for a purchase.

 What Can You Buy with SNAP Benefits?